-Headaches start when nerves n the blood vessel, muscles and lining of the brain are irritated.
-Most headache pain starts in the back of the head or the neck.
+Headaches start when nerves in the blood vessel, muscles and lining of the brain are irritated.
+Most headaches start at the back of the head or the neck.
 But often you feel the pain elsewhere in your head, such as behind your eyes.

 What causes headache?

 - Fatigue or lack of sleep

 - Poor or flickering lighting or glare